shreya0522/k8s-imp-concepts/Docker.md

 # Run the app
 CMD ["java", "-jar", "myapp.jar"]

+## COPY is a Dockerfile instruction, not a shell command — you cannot chain multiple COPY statements using && like shell commands.
+Each COPY must be written separately. this can be written like this Aas this is shell not Dockerfile instructions  > "RUN apt update && apt install curl"
+## COPY pom.xml . && COPY src ./src   # ❌ Not allowed
+## This allows Docker to cache the first COPY (pom.xml), even if your source code changes.
+If only src/ changes: Docker reuses the cached layer for COPY pom.xml , And also reuses the cached Maven install step, because dependencies haven’t changed
 ```
 🔍 What happens:
 Stage 1: Compiles your code using Maven and JDK
 Stage 2: Uses a minimal image (just enough to run Java)
 Only the JAR file is copied to final image

 📦 Image size: As small as 250–300 MB

 🔎 Side-by-Side Comparison
 | Feature                | Without Multi-Stage | With Multi-Stage                    |